When my critics started telling me You're not injecting your dependencies

 but this is crap as I was using this technique way back in 2002 with PHP 4.

-The description of this principle talks about Policy layers, Mechanism layers and Utility layers which do not exist in either the 3-Tier Architecture or the Model-View-Controller design pattern which form the backbone of my framework (as shown in Figure 1 above).
+The description of this principle talks about Policy layers, Mechanism layers and Utility layers which do not exist in either the 3-Tier Architecture or the Model-View-Controller design pattern which form the backbone of my framework (as shown in Figure 1 below).
 Its implementation of the Model-View-Controller looks nothing like mine, and it refers to a host of other related patterns which do not appear in my framework.
 It is supposed to be based on Robert C. Martin's original idea, but to me it looks like someone has thrown a bucket of clever-sounding but unrelated words into the mix and created something which is as useful as a chocolate teapot.

 I find that putting the two words "dependency" and "inversion" in the same sentence to be completely confusing as they are completely separate principles.
 Here is an example of a misleading statement which I found in A quick intro to Dependency Injection: what it is, and when to use it from freecodecamp.org: